cose-wg/Charter/Charter.md

 It is expected that the compression works with a large subset of RFC 7925 and takes into consideration any updates in draft-ietf-uta-tls13-iot-profile-00.
 The compression may also include other important IoT certificate profiles like IEEE 802.1AR.
-It should be noted that this is not a new certificate architecture, rather it is a method of compressing current X.509 certificates that meet a specific profile into a smaller format.
-The compression algorithm is loss-less so they can be expanded and normal X.509 certificate processing used.
+The main objective is to define a method of compressing current X.509 certificates that meet a specific profile into a smaller format.
+This compression algorithm is loss-less so they can be expanded and normal X.509 certificate processing used.
+Another objective is to explore the possibility to parse and verify the compressed X.509 encoding directly on the target device.
+This removes the need for compression, decompression, and DER parsing, with associated overhead and code, which is relevant for embedded implementations.
 This work will be based on draft-mattsson-cose-cbor-cert-compress.
 The working group will collaborate and coordinate with other IETF WGs such as TLS, UTA, LAKE to understand and validate the requirements and solution.